ctt062/ctt062/README.md

 ### Financial Engineering Student · Quantitative Research Enthusiast · Developer

-I'm a final-year Financial Engineering student at HKUST interested in using mathematics, statistics, and programming to understand financial markets.
+I'm a fresh graduate Financial Engineering student at HKUST interested in using mathematics, statistics, and programming to understand financial markets.

 ## 🌱 Currently Exploring